School Expectations (Rules)

 Correct as of 18th November 2025

-Woodlands Secondary School aims to provide a caring and safe environment in which all students enjoy learning and cultivate a sense of belonging.
-It is the intent of the school staff to support and encourage each Woodlander’s academic, personal and social growth, and to groom students to become responsible members of the Woodlands community.
-The school rules and regulations serve to protect the well-being of all in attendance.
+Woodlands Secondary School aims to provide a caring and safe environment for all our students, Woodlanders, to enjoy learning and feel a sense of belonging.
+At Woodlands Secondary School, we seek to support each Woodlander’s academic, personal and social growth, and groom all students to become responsible members of the community.
+The school rules and regulations are in place to ensure the wellbeing of all in attendance, and engender in Woodlanders our core values of Growth, Respect, Resilience, Empathy, Appreciation and Trustworthiness.

 The 3Cs are: